Rogue Male (band)

-Both the original albums were re-released on the Polish label Metal Mind records in 2007.
+Both the original albums were re-released on the Polish label Metal Mind Records in 2007.
 In an interview in the March 2009 edition of Classic Rock Magazine, Lyttle stated that he had recently written, arranged, recorded and produced a new Rogue Male album.
-This featured Bernie Tormé on guitar on some tracks with John McCoy on bass and Robin Guy on drums and was called Nail It.
-A new track, "Cold Blooded Man" appeared on the CD which accompanied the magazine.
-Original lead guitarist John Fraser Binnie subsequently rejoined the band and a new DVD entitled Liar was recorded and released.
+Released in 2010, this album guested Bernie Tormé on guitar on some tracks, with John McCoy on bass and Robin Guy on drums providing the rhythm section and was called Nail It.
+A new track, "Cold Blooded Man", appeared on the CD which accompanied the magazine.
+Original guitarist John Fraser Binnie subsequently rejoined the band and a new DVD entitled Liar was recorded and released.
+The album Hardcase was released in 2023 on their own RM2K music label featuring all the original members, including Danny Fury and also session drummer Greg Brown (drums), recorded at Alvic Studio in London and Rockfield Studio in Wales.
+The first four tracks recorded at Alvic were produced by Steve James, and the rest at Rockfield were produced by Jim Lyttle.